 Travel and learn with Oaxaca Cultural Navigator LLC in collaboration with Penland School of Crafts, one of the foremost centers for art and craft education in the United States.
 This is an unparalleled opportunity to study folk art, craft and contemporary art of Oaxaca, with an option to extend your time to explore San Cristobal de Las Casas, Chiapas and surrounding Maya villages.
 An in-depth indigenous Mexico educational experience.

 Add-on Chiapas–February 20-25, 2015: 5 nights and 5 full days to explore the land of the Maya — archeology, textiles, traditional medicine, precious stones and jewelry making traditions.
 We are based in San Cristobal de Las Casas at the crossroads of the Maya world, an international mountain town of outstanding beauty.
 Our host is luxurious boutique LaJoya Hotel.
-We offer two levels of accommodations there: Single occupancy Platinum-level luxe, $2,695.
-Single occupancy Gold-level luxe, $2,395.
-For double occupancy, we offer Bronze-level semi-luxe, $1,845 at a nearby hotel.
-Choose your comfort level!
+We offer single or double occupancy in king bed Gold-level luxe, $2,395.
+For single or double occupancy in one or two beds, we offer Bronze-level semi-luxe, $1,845 at a nearby hotel.

 Contact Norma Hawthorne by email to receive your registration form or get your questions answered.